Martha Craig Daughtrey: Early life and education

-Born in Covington, Kentucky, her father Spencer Emil Kerkow, a Kentucky state amateur golf champion, died from an infection following wisdom teeth extraction when she was barely a year old.
+Daughtrey was born in Covington, Kentucky.
+Her father, Spencer Emil Kerkow, a Kentucky state amateur golf champion, died from an infection following wisdom teeth extraction when she was barely a year old.
 Her mother took her to live in Franklin, Kentucky.
 Her mother remarried in 1947 when Martha was about five years old.
 Daughtrey received a Bachelor of Arts degree from Vanderbilt University in 1964, and a Juris Doctor from Vanderbilt University Law School in 1968.

 Career

 She was briefly in private practice in Nashville, Tennessee, in 1968, then became an Assistant United States Attorney for the Middle District of Tennessee, stationed in Nashville, from 1968 to 1969.
 She was an assistant district attorney for the Tenth Judicial Circuit of Tennessee, also in Nashville, from 1969 to 1972.
 She was a member of the faculty of the Vanderbilt University Law School, as an assistant professor of law from 1972 to 1975 and as a lecturer in law from 1975 to 1982, returning as an adjunct professor from 1988 to 1990.
-She was an Associate Judge of the Tennessee Court of Criminal Appeals, Middle Division from 1975 to 1990, becoming an associate justice of the Tennessee Supreme Court, the first woman to serve on this court, from 1990 until her appointment to the federal bench in 1993.
+She was an Associate Judge of the Tennessee Court of Criminal Appeals, Middle Division from 1975 to 1990, becoming an associate justice of the Tennessee Supreme Court.
+She was the first woman to serve on this court, from 1990 until her appointment to the federal bench in 1993.